-Variable in manifest
+Variables in manifest

-Use variables in manifest.mf file
+Use of variables in the manifest.mf file

 Available Variables